namgi1234/draw-perfect-circle/README.md

 # draw-perfect-circle

-before you start type the code
+before you start type the code in the turminal
 ```bash
 pip install pyautogui
 ```